wabson/share-import-export/README.txt

 Run the following command from a terminal

-  python export-site.py siteid file.json --username=username --password=username --url=username
+  python export-site.py siteid file.json --username=username --password=password --url=share-url

 The 'siteid' argument is the URL name of the site in Share.
 If you are not sure what this means you can use the full URL of the site dashboard page instead.